Louisiana vehicles can have darker window tints starting Aug. 1

 The Louisiana Illuminator reported that Louisiana lawmakers voted overwhelmingly to reduce the amount of light that tinted front side windows allow inside a vehicle from 40 percent to 25 percent through Act 143, sponsored by Rep. Daryl Deshotel, R-Marksville.

 The 25 percent light transmission level is already allowed on rear side windows, and 12 percent is allowed on back windows.
-No tint is not allowed on most of the front windshield.
+Tint is not allowed on most of the front windshield.

 Deshotel said this year he brought the bill because his daughter was taking medication that made her sensitive to sunlight, and he wanted to put a darker tint on her vehicle windows.